tonethar/IGME-430-Spring-2021/checkoff-notes/random-joke-improved-checkoff.md

   - test these endpoints:
     - http://localhost:3000/
     - http://localhost:3000/random-joke
-- add the **nodemon** capabilities we covered in [Skill #8 - Adding developer "tooling"](core-skills/8-add-developer-tooling.md) (review these notes so you don't miss any steps:
+- add the **nodemon** capabilities we covered in [Skill #8 - Adding developer "tooling"](core-skills/8-add-developer-tooling.md) (be sure to review these notes so you don't miss any steps):
   - install the `nodemon` package (this will also add a "dev-dependencies" key
   - add a `"nodemon"` script to your **package.json**